openvinotoolkit/openvino/inference-engine/samples/hello_nv12_input_classification/README.md

 ## How It Works

 Upon the start-up, the sample application reads command-line parameters, loads specified network and an image in the NV12 color format to an Inference Engine plugin.
 Then, the sample creates an synchronous inference request object.
 When inference is done, the application outputs data to the standard output stream.
+You can place labels in .labels file near the model to get pretty output.

 You can see the explicit description of each sample step at [Integration Steps](../../../docs/IE_DG/Integrate_with_customer_application_new_API.md) section of "Integrate the Inference Engine with Your Application" guide.